moorepants/eme185/content/pages/presentations.rst

 to insure that the proper methods are being used in analyses and that the design is valid and valuable, i.e. it meets specifications, it can be manufactured, etc. Both your teaching assistant and the primary instructor will be present along with other potential reviewers.
 The presentation should be geared toward and "engineering management" audience.
+Every team member should have a significant speaking role.

 Suggestions of what to include: